tanushreedhananjayb/CulinaryDashboard/README.md

 ## Acknowledgments

 Special thanks to Cognifyz Technologies for providing the opportunity to work on this problem statement.
-Gratitude to the mentors and evaluators who supported the process through feedback and guidance.

 ---